cherylxxy/Crowdfunding-ETL/README.md

 * All CSV files are saved in the csv folder.

-* All images are saved in the screenshot folder.
+* All images are saved in the Screenshots folder.